 April's compassion for animals began as a child.
 Sharing her life with cats, dogs, and a horse, she recognized their individual and complex personalities, learned about their wide range of emotions, and grew to be a caregiver for, and protector of, them.
 As her commitment to animals developed, she began working in animal hospitals and has done so since 1997, including a high-volume, low-cost spay/neuter clinic and an anti-declawing cat clinic where she assisted in caring for cats who had undergone corrective paw repair surgery.
 Her passion for animals of all kinds developed into a lifestyle change when she and her husband became vegans in 2000, giving up the eating and wearing of animal products.

 April has been pet sitting for over 25 years, caring for cats, dogs, birds, turtles, rabbits, and a snake.
-As her commitment to animals has evolved, she decided to quit her part-time job at the cat hospital and officially open up her own pet sitting company, Premier Pet Sitting & Photography, LLC in 2018.
+As her commitment to animals has evolved, she decided to quit her job at the cat hospital and officially open up her own pet sitting company, Premier Pet Sitting & Photography, LLC in 2018.
 She and her husband share their home with ten rescued cats and are known for adopting terminally ill and senior cats, giving them a safe and loving home for the remainder of the time they have left.
 When April's not pet-sitting, she likes animal-related events, a good costume party, pop culture conventions, experimenting with funky hair dye and ALL THINGS Prince!